May 16, 2025

 Peter Murphy announces new album 'Silver Shade' for May 2025 via Metropolis Records

-Post-punk pioneer Peter Murphy will release a new solo album titled “Silver Shade” on May 9, 2025 via Metropolis Records.
-The announcement follows his February single “Swoon” and a November 2024 collaboration with Boy George.
+Post-punk pioneer Peter Murphy has a new solo album out today, titled “Silver Shade” via Metropolis Records.
+The release follows his February single “Swoon” and a November 2024 collaboration with Boy George.

 Produced by Youth – known for his work with Pink Floyd, The Verve, and Crowded House, as well as his own projects Killing Joke and The Orb – the new full-length includes ten new songs and features “Let The Flowers Grow” as a bonus track on CD and double LP formats.